zCFD/zCFDguide/docs/source/windfarm.rst

         ...
     }

-The *turbine_vtk/<turbine>.vtp* file defining the fluid zone for each turbine is also automatically created.
 The *'thrust coefficient'* is defined as a single value, and if a data point curve is present in the TRBX file this data is also supplied as the tuple array *'thrust coefficient curve'*, where the wind speed in metres per second is the index.
-If this curve is provided, the utility will interpolate the curve at the reference speed to create the single value otherwise a default value (10 m/s) is used.
+If this curve is provided, the utility will interpolate the curve at the reference speed to create the single value.
+The code will issue a warning if a thrust coefficient greater than 1.0 is specified.

 The same approach is taken for the *'tip speed ratio'* single value and curve - which is automatically calculated from the rotor speed array (revolutions per minute) in the TRBX file.